LinuxForHealth/FHIR/fhir-install/src/main/docker/fhir-schematool/DESIGN.md

 The configuration is drived primarily from a working directory, and in alternative circumstances backed by an Environment variable with the input.

-The configuration data is mounted to `/ibm-fhir-schematool/workarea/input`.
+The configuration data is mounted to `/fhir-schematool/workarea/input`.

 ## Logging
 1. Logging - The logging is to standard error and standard out.
- - The logs data is put into the `/ibm-fhir-schematool/workarea/output` folder.
+ - The logs data is put into the `/fhir-schematool/workarea/output` folder.
-2. Must Gather Flow - Each execution generates a new set of log files to the `/ibm-fhir-schematool/workarea/output` folder.
+2. Must Gather Flow - Each execution generates a new set of log files to the `/fhir-schematool/workarea/output` folder.

 ## Docker
-The design is to use as few layers as possible starting with `adoptopenjdk/openjdk11-openj9:ubi-minimal-jre`.
+The design is to use as few layers as possible starting with `ibmsemeruruntime/open-11-jdk:ubi_min-jre`.

 The build uses multiple layers to avoid a bloated image after the necessary updates.
-Using a single image results in a 500M image (per docker history ibm-fhir-schematool), versus 167M.
+Using a single image results in a 500M image (per docker history fhir-schematool), versus 167M.

-The DockerHub repository is at `ibmcom/ibm-fhir-schematool` and the team that manages it is the IBM FHIR Server team (Docker team: fhir).
+The DockerHub repository is at `linuxforhealth/fhir-schematool` and the team that manages it is the IBM FHIR Server team (Docker team: fhir).